Kristen Merle ‘14

 Religious Studies and Philosophy major

 "I knew I wanted to stay local and in the back of my mind I always thought I would be a teacher so I couldn't imagine a better fit.
-I loved the close knit atmosphere at SJC where you were known by your name and not a number.
+I loved the close knit atmosphere at St. Joseph's University where you were known by your name and not a number.

 "Five months after graduation, I was hired to work as an Assistant Director in a tutoring company.
 I stayed there for about a year, gaining the experience I needed, and was hired to work for Stony Brook University as an Office Service Manager.

 "When I was younger, I always thought I would be a teacher.
 I love working with children and I truly enjoy seeing them strive for success.
 As time went on, the vision I had for myself evolved and I took a different path.
 Even though I am not in a classroom teaching students every day, I am still in the education field, assisting college students with their every day needs.

 "The best and most beautiful things in the world cannot be seen or even touched; they must be felt with the heart."